Definitions in Utilities

 Capital Budget: This is an informal budget used to plan new water and sewer projects and equipment purchases over the next several years.

-Note about accounting changes: In recent years the Governmental Accounting Standards Board (GASB) issued changes to the terminology and presentation of certain financial information.
-One of the biggest changes affecting utilities is that grants now appear as part of the profit and loss of the utility rather than as an adjustment to equity (retained earnings/net assets/net position).
+Note about accounting changes: In recent years, the Governmental Accounting Standards Board (GASB) has revised the terminology and presentation of certain financial information.
+For utilities, one of the most significant changes is that most grants are now reported as revenues (usually non-operating) on the Statement of Revenues, Expenses, and Changes in Net Position, rather than being recorded as a direct adjustment to net position.